Killaship/Codename-Spectrum/README.md

-This is under the GPL license now because this: https://github.com/arjun024/mkeykernel/blob/master/LICENSE

-Most of the code is taken from the following repo: https://github.com/arjun024/mkeykernel Changes made: expanding on the kernel, taking the code for the keyboard handler, adding more IDT entries and a kernel panic screen.
+Some of the code is taken from the following repo: https://github.com/arjun024/mkeykernel Changes made: expanding on the kernel, taking the code for the keyboard handler, adding more IDT entries and a kernel panic screen, etc.

-Also naming system: Pick a codeword and make up a better name closer to release.